So you’re dreaming about filling your life with freedom, discoveries and travels?

 DIY Van Conversion

 So here you are.
-You’ve decided to build your own van and you’re about to step into one of the most exciting DIY projects of your life -if not THE most!
+You’ve decided to go on a DIY camper conversion van journey and you’re about to step into one of the most exciting DIY projects of your life.

 Even with good preparation, you probably still have a few questions that will be answered along the way.
 Once the first steps are done (planning the layout and sketching up your plans), you’ll be looking into which building materials are best for your van conversion.
 The answer to this question will have a major impact on the tools you’ll need to transform and build your DIY camper van.